-Set up the environment that the broker needs to connect to broker databases with ODBC.
+Set up the environment that the broker needs to connect to broker and user databases with ODBC.

 The broker uses Open Database Connectivity (ODBC) to connect to databases.
 You must define ODBC data source names (DSNs) for the broker database on each computer that hosts a broker.
+You must also define ODBC DSNs for any user databases that are accessed by message flows that are deployed to the broker.
 At any one time, multiple connections can use the same DSN definition.

-z/OS On z/OS systems, see Data sources on z/OS for information about enabling connections to databases.
+Z/OS On z/OS systems, see Data sources on z/OS for information about enabling connections to databases.

-On Linux (POWER platform) and Linux (zSeries platform), DB2 is the only supported database manager; the broker connect to the databases directly using the DB2 supplied driver and do not use a driver manager.
+Linux On Linux (POWER platform) and Linux (zSeries platform), DB2 is the only supported database manager; the broker and message flows connect to the databases directly using the DB2 supplied driver and do not use a driver manager.
 The DB2 alias is used as the DSN.